JiaweiChenKodomo/Multi-Cam-python/readme.md

 # for Linux
 ## Operating environment
- We recommend using this sample with
+ Canon recommends using this sample with
   "Raspberry Pi 4/Raspberry Pi OS 32bit" and "Jetson nano/ubuntu18.04 64bit."

 ## Install build tools